vikakleyko/trading-platform/README.md

 should start with a given amount $100 000) and it should be decremented or incremented depending upon the users selling and buying of stocks.

+## To get started
+Clone down this repository.
+You will need node and npm installed globally on your machine.

+Installation:

+npm install

+To Start Server:

+npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.